ColumPaget/distroflash.lua/README.md

-SUPPORTED LINUX DISTRIBUTIONS
+SUPPORTED O.S.
+DISTRIBUTIONS
 =============================

 distroflash.lua has been seen to work with the following distributions.
 If anyone knows any tricks to get other distros working from a usb-stick, feel free to mail me at colums.projects@gmail.com

-## Perfect, runs live and installs from live environment
+## Perfect, runs live and/or installs

+  * Android x86 9.0
+  * Android Bliss O.S. v11.12
+  * Android Prime O.S.
+0.4.5
   * AntiX Linux 19
   * ArchLinux 2020.03.01
   * Bodhi Linux 5.0.0
   * Deepin Community Desktop 1002
+  * GRML 2020.06
   * MX Linux 19.1
   * Linux Mint 19.3
   * Ubuntu Desktop 18.04.4